 3. Demands for a mechanism.
 He knows he wants the end result; now he wants to know how you’re going to give it to him.
 He is saying: “How does it work?”

 Let’s focus on this mechanism thing.
 The question about mechanism is not whether you should include it in your copy or not, but merely how much of it you should include?

 Stage one: name de mechanism

-If your prospect is aware of the mechanism, just name it: “take astounding picture with this Sony Camera”.
+If your prospect is aware of the mechanism, just name it: “take astounding pictures with this Sony Camera”.

 Sometimes, the mechanism cannot simply be named, and this for two reasons:

 Stage two: describe the mechanism:

 - Because the prospect doesn’t understand their mechanism.